bevyengine/rfcs/rfcs/35-stages_are_labels.md

 ## Unresolved questions

-- What should happen when a user appends/prepends a sub-stage to a stage that already has systems?
-  - Group those systems into an anonymous sub-stage?
-- Transition constraints
-  - Is it reasonable to lock them to stages at a low-level?
+- Does it make sense to apply these constraints to transitions at the low-level?
-  - Should they be marked with their "terminal" stage and be discarded once that stage completes?
-  - Should any system be able to queue a transition for any stage?
-- Can we get rid of exclusive system modifiers in favor of ordering them like everything else?
-  - `.at_start()`
-  - `.before_commands()`
-  - `.at_end()`

 ## Future Possibilities

 - Having a single executor and reducing stages to labels should make it easier to [rebuild the schedule at runtime][8].

-- The proposed changes should be compatible with the plugin configuration machinery described in [#33][4].
+- The proposed changes should be compatible with the plugin configuration machinery described in [RFC #33][4].
 In fact, stages being labels should make it easier for plugins to transparently share "pre-packaged" functionality.
 Plugins could simply check which of their stage labels have been inserted, then add the appropriate systems and stage trees.

     ```rust
     impl Plugin for MyPlugin {